SurendarYama/YamaUI/README.md

 ### Known Issues

-With Icon Button -> icon is not showing when passing same icon instance.
+With Icon Button -> icon is not showing when passing same icon instance. // To fix use clone the element.

 ### Accordion

 ```
 import { accordion } from "@/components";
+import { createElement, Plus, Minus } from "lucide";

 const items = [
   {